Courses of Study

 [EC279] Economic Rise and Future of China Explores the historical path, current position, and future prospects of the Chinese economy.
 Examines the dynamics of China's recent economic success, drawing on economic analysis and recent research to understand current policy questions related to China and its role in the global economy.
 Students will engage with pressing issues through readings, debates, written assignments, and in-class discussions.
 Specific topics include Chinese monetary and trade policy, population change and the environment, science and technology policy, migration and the rural-urban divide, and the sustainability of China's growth.
 Prerequisite: Economics 133.
 Four credit hours.
 I.

 EC293fs Research Methods and Statistics for Economics Provides students with the fundamental ability to understand and carry out research in economics.
 Covers the use of basic statistical methods, probability, and regression analysis in the description and interpretation of economic data.
 Students practice the application of these techniques working with powerful statistical software.
-Prerequisite: Economics 134 and Mathematics 121, 122, or equivalent.
+Prerequisite: Economics 134 and Mathematics 121, 122, or equivalent & sophomore standing or above.
 Four credit hours.
-Novak, Waldkirch
+Park, Waldkirch

-EC318s Economics of Global Health Explores global healthcare and health insurance markets from a consumer's perspective.
+EC318s Economics of Health and Consumer Behavior Explores global healthcare and health insurance markets from a consumer's perspective.
 Applies health insurance theory to systems across the globe.
 We will read and discuss current literature about health phenomena in both developed and developing countries.
 Students will learn to analyze behaviors from an economic perspective by, for example, evaluating how responsive demand for health inputs is to changes in the price of those inputs, exploring how information affects health behaviors, and determining the value of health insurance.
 Students will apply their understanding to in-class exams and to a final research paper.
-Prerequisite: Economics 223; and 293 (may be taken concurrently).
+Prerequisite: Economics 223 and 293.
 Four credit hours.
 Novak

 [EC331] Industrial Organization and Antitrust Economics An examination of the structure, conduct, and performance of American industries to determine if the market process efficiently allocates resources to meet consumer demand.
 An economic analysis of antitrust laws, and an evaluation of their performances with reference to specific industries and cases.
 Prerequisite: Economics 223.
 Four credit hours.